a-rashid-saaka/Active-Directory-Home-Lab/README.md

 Creating a shared folder

 - In the "Active Directory Users and Computers" window, right-click on a domain or OU -> New -> Shared Folder
-- In the pop up window, enter the name and network path of the shared folder
+- In the pop-up window, enter the name and network path of the shared folder

 ![image](https://github.com/user-attachments/assets/ac155640-e5d3-4730-99b8-a41ca116dc6a)